lilcpu/slate/source/index.html.md

 <span style="color:#32325D; font-size:25px; font-weight: 400; line-height: 40px;">Lifespan offers APIs for <span style="color:#08B7B7; font-weight: 600">driving financial wellness</span> and <span style="color:#08B7B7; font-weight: 600">expanding cards on file</span> in the exploding Subscription Economy.</span>

 Lifespan is an end-to-end API for subscription management, discovery, and transactions.
 It's infrastructure that enables your cardholders to view, cancel, and add new subscription services frictionlessly within your web and mobile apps.
+You can integrate any feature individually or all together as a bundle.

 The Lifespan API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
 You can use the Lifespan API in test mode, which does not affect live data.